orze4r/Networking-Journey/README.md

 …and all the little notes that make me go *“ohhhh, now I get it.”*

+> 📌 Note: This repo doesn’t cover everything (yet).
+> I’ll continue adding more topics and diagrams as time unfolds.

 ---

 ## ⚠️ License & Credit